CameronFranke/Project-GIRO/README.md

 This repository will contain the Senior Project entitled "Project GIRO" by Cameron Franke shooting star seems to dramatically lower fitness levels.

+So far data in pattern recognition indicators is too scarce to be useful

 Yahoo Finance has data for: (so far)
 GOOG
 VNET